 Speed and a Sense of Urgency: Our number one priority is rapid response to save lives and enable recovery.
 Our team is the best at what we do – crisis response – and we will deploy and operate with a sense of urgency coupled with the wisdom needed to provide the most effective support in as short a time as possible.

-Always in Support of Civil Authorities: JTF-CS is always in support of a Primary Agency, such as the Federal Emergency Management Agency, when we respond to a chemical, biological, radiological or nuclear incident in the USNORTHCOM area of responsibility.
+Always in Support of Civil Authorities: JTF-CS is always in support of a Primary Agency, such as the Federal Emergency Management Agency, when we respond to a chemical, biological, radiological or nuclear incident or defense support of civil authorities operations in the USNORTHCOM area of responsibility.

 Highlights of the Core Principles